 So before trial, Defendant sought to strike the experts.
 Baltimore City Judge Kaye A. Allison struck Plaintiff’s experts from testifying at trial.
 When the case went to trial, Judge John P. Miller denied the motion to reconsider Judge Allison’s motion.
-Which left Plaintiff with no case and Judge Miller granted Defendant’s motion for summary judgment.
+Which left the Plaintiff with no case and Judge Miller granted the Defendant’s motion for summary judgment.

 Normally, insufficient expert responses don’t lead to such severe sanctions because Food Lion v.
 McNeill tells us that personal injury lawyers in Maryland are not permitted to sandbag the opposing party with discovery deficiencies that can be easily remedied.
 So when it comes up at trial, the judge says, “Well, you should have filed a motion.”
 Here, Defendant’s lawyers filed a motion, and it killed the Plaintiff’s case.

 One big issue in the opinion is whether the court has to grant a motion that is practically, but not technically, dispositive of the case.
 The court said a hearing is required only in cases that are dispositive, not for all intents and purposes dispositive as is the case here.

 Personally, I think it is much ado about nothing.
 If the trial court gets reversed on appeal on this, I find it unlikely the Court will change their tune after a hearing.
 Although, actually, this happened to me once.
 I got a summary judgment against Baltimore City, and the court ruled that there should have been a hearing on the motion.
 The case got sent back down, and the ruling was overturned.
 The difference?
 The judge who ruled in my favor had retired.